wedaa/LongTail-Log-Analysis/README.md

 62) DONE: Cleanup formatting in first seen reports

+64) DONE: Can I auto-add a date stamp and website address to my graphics?

 65) DONE: Finish my install.sh script

 68) WHERE WOULD THEY GO?
 Not going to happen...
 Make the graphs on the front page "clickable" to go to a page giving more details.

+69) DONE: Figure out how to "re-do" the last months dashboard graphics so that the graphs all have the same average, minimum, and maximum.

 76) DONE: Fix display bug in "Calendar View" of attacks where the first day of the week doesn't always show up in the right column.

 77) DONE: Attacks by Country needs to be reverse sorted.

+79) RELEASE 1.5: 30 day Graphics(DONE) should also be image maps so the
+user can click on a column and get more information about that date, Account, or password.

+86)DONE: CRITICAL:  Add a date include file to the historical web pages so the user knows where/when they are.